lachrist/aran/README.md

 ## Traps

-Unlike hooks, traps are designed to modify the semantic of the targeted code.
-They are useful for implementing shadow execution and in general, any dynamic analysis that requires runtime values.
-Traps have been designed to provide a minimal interface to pilot JavaScript semantic ; that is that many non-fundamental statements / expressions of JavaScript such as `x++` have been destructed to be expressed with simpler concepts.
+Unlike hooks, traps are designed to modify the semantic of the code being analyzed.
+They are useful for implementing shadow execution and, in general, any dynamic analysis that requires runtime values.
+Traps have been designed to provide a minimal interface for piloting JavaScript semantic.
+That is that many non-fundamental JavaScript statements / expressions of such as `x++` have been destructed to be expressed with simpler concepts.
 All traps are optional.

 Trigger | Trap | Target | Transformed
 :-------|:-----|:-------|:-----------